Apple Macintosh Mail Setup

 6. Provide a description for the email account describing what that email account is for.

-7. Enter your incoming mail server, password and user name, and then click Continue.
+7. Then, enter your incoming mail server, password and user name, and then click Continue.

 8. If prompted, enter the settings for Mail Incoming Security.